Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Do foreigners have the same buying rights as locals in Tanzania?

-No, foreigners in Tanzania do not have the same property buying rights as local citizens, because the Land Act reserves direct land ownership for Tanzanian citizens only, meaning foreigners must use approved pathways like derivative rights, leasehold arrangements through the Tanzania Investment Centre, or unit title purchases for apartments.
+Foreigners in Tanzania do not have the same buying rights as local citizens, because the Land Act reserves direct land allocation for Tanzanian nationals and requires non-citizens to go through specific approved channels like the Tanzania Investment Centre or the Unit Titles framework, though there is no extra discrimination between Americans and other foreign nationalities.

 We cover all these things in length in our pack about the property market in Tanzania.